yufangzhang/terraform-azure-modules/README.md

+Follow this [Microsoft Guide](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure) to install and configure Terraform

+This demo is to see how Terraform Modules work.
+The original sample script from [Miscrosoft official guide](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-create-complete-vm) is splited into four modules here.

 ### .gitignore explained

 *.tfvar, .terraform/, terrafrom.state can contain secrets therefore not uploaded.
 A better secret management could be via [backend](https://www.terraform.io/docs/backends/types/azurerm.html).